The Breakdown of Qualified Moving Expenses

 • Travel for the employee and his family (including lodging but not meals) from the employee’s old home to his new home.
 So meals are never deductible, and house-hunting trips do not qualify as deductible expenses.

-Moving expenses, according to the Internal Revenue Code, must be reasonable, but the definition of reasonable is not defined.
+Moving expenses, according to the Internal Revenue Code, must be reasonable, but the term reasonable is not defined.
 However, Publication 521 basically indicates that expenses are reasonable if the cost of traveling from the employee’s former home to his new one is by the shortest, most direct route available by conventional transportation.
 Where the regulations refer to members of an employee’s household, it refers to any individuals who were living with the employee in his old home and are relocating with the employee to his new home.

 The following moving expenses are considered to be reasonable and deductible: